remult/remult/docs/guide/30-Adding the Products Entity.md

 let's review:
 1. We've added the required imports (those are added automatically when typing the names later on and allowing vscode to add them.
 See "adding the import statements" note below)
-2. We've added a parameter to the constructor called `context` of type `Context` from `@remult/core`.
+2. We've added a parameter to the constructor called `context` of type `Context` from `remult`.
 This object will help us get data from the server and more. by tagging it as `private` we make it available throughout the class, by using `this.context`
 3. We've added the definition of `products` in this component.
 We've asked the context to provide us with `gridSettings` for the `Entity` Products - and we've configured it to allow update insert and delete.